 Module 5: Lighting Design for a Suburban Supermarket: This assignment gives students the opportunity to incorporate various new technologies into the lighting design of the “local”cornershop or grocery store.
 It will be necessary to include system designs for each of the technologies used.

-Module 6: Lighting Design for an Educational Facility: This assignment must account for the well-being of both teachers and pupils in a school which goes from kindergarten to Grade 12.
-The assignment includes all interior lighting designs, exterior flood lighting and security lighting, carpark lighting and a sport field lighting task.
+Module 6: Lighting Design for an Educational Facility: This assignment must account for the well-being of both teachers & pupils in a school which goes from kindergarten to Grade 12.
+The assignment includes all interior lighting designs, exterior flood lighting & security lighting, carpark lighting & a sport field lighting task.

-Module 7: Lighting Design for Parking Garages: This assignment will require students to complete designs for basement and high-level parking areas.
+Module 7: Lighting Design for Parking Garages: This assignment will require students to complete designs for basement & high-level parking areas.

-Module 8: Lighting Design for Hospitality: This assignment requires students to provide lighting designs for all parts of a 5 Star Hotel, from accommodation to reception, to common areas such as lounges and relaxation areas, health and wellness spa, restaurants, kitchens, housekeeping areas and back of house offices and other facilities.
-Finally, it includes extensive outdoor lighting designs for various areas including landscaped gardens, pathways, a marina and roadway lighting.
+Module 8: Lighting Design for Hospitality: This assignment requires students to provide lighting designs for all parts of a 5 Star Hotel, from accommodation to reception, lounges & relaxation areas, health & wellness spa, restaurants, kitchens, housekeeping areas & back of house offices and other facilities.
+Finally, it includes extensive outdoor lighting designs for various areas including landscaped gardens, pathways, a marina & roadway lighting.

 Module 9: Lighting Design for Streets & Roadways: This assignment includes lighting for major traffic intersections, pedestrian crossings to central bus stations and other access or approach lighting for pedestrians.

 Module 10: Lighting Design for Sporting Facilities: This assignment is for a sporting facility where summer sports use the entire field but for winter sports it uses two fields which are created from the same overall dimensions.
 It includes lighting for multiple tennis courts.